juji-io/editscript/README.md

 (def a ["abc" 24 22 {:a [1 2 3]} 1 3 #{1 2}])
 (def b [24 23 {:a [2 3]} 1 3 #{1 2 3}])

-;; compute the editscript between a and b
-(def d (diff a b))
+;; compute the editscript between a and b using the default A\* algorithm (def d (diff a b))

 d